hunterloftis/oneweekend/readme.md

-# Ray Tracing in Golang
+# Ray Tracing in Go

-This is a [chapter-by-chapter progression](https://github.com/hunterloftis/oneweekend/releases) through the excellent free [ray-tracing books](https://drive.google.com/drive/folders/14yayBb9XiL16lmuhbYhhvea8mKUUK77W) by Peter Shirley:
+This is a chapter-by-chapter progression through the excellent free [ray-tracing books](https://drive.google.com/drive/folders/14yayBb9XiL16lmuhbYhhvea8mKUUK77W) by Peter Shirley: